rishvish/Finn-et-al-2024/README.md

   - `rstudioapi`
   - `nlme`
   - `cowplot`
-+ **Code for figures.R**: The main code for creating all the figures in the paper and supplementary material.
++ <u>**Code for figures.R:**</u> The main code for creating all the figures in the paper and supplementary material.
 The code takes about 20-30 minutes to run completely and would store the created visualisations in `Figures` folder with the corresponding names as in the paper.
-+ **Model Coefficients.R**: The code for creating the table of model coefficients (Table S2 from supplementary material).
++ <u>**Model Coefficients.R:**</u> The code for creating the table of model coefficients (Table S2 from supplementary material).
 This coefficients table would be stored as a pdf file called `Table S2.pdf` in the `Figures` folder.
-+ **Figures Folder**: The folder containing the created resources after running the code in `Code for figures.R` and `Model coefficients.R` files.
++ <u>**Figures Folder:**</u> The folder containing the created resources after running the code in `Code for figures.R` and `Model coefficients.R` files.